After a Short Sale, how long does it take to qualify for a mortgage?

-A short sale is considered a pre-foreclosure activity, and over the years my team and I have seen many of them occur due to unforeseen circumstances outside of the homeowner’s control.
-Once a short sale has been completed, waiting periods will determine how quickly you are able to requalify for a mortgage.
+With that being said, once a short sale has been completed, waiting periods will apply which determine how quickly you are able to requalify for a mortgage.

-Listed below are the published short sale qualifying guidelines for Conventional, VA, FHA, & USDA loans:
+I have listed below the published short sale qualifying guidelines for Conventional, VA, FHA, & USDA loans:

 When qualifying for a conventional loan after a short sale, Fannie Mae and Freddie Mac have different guidelines.

 - Fannie Mae requires 4-years from the short sale completion date.

 - On the other hand, Freddie Mac has no waiting period after a completed short sale provided the loan receives an eligible response through Loan Prospector which is their automated underwriting system.

 - VA guidelines treat a short sale similar to a foreclosure.